Feeling sick? Read the latest healthy and safety guidelines.

 Residents are asked to refrain from making excessive noise at any time of the day including during quiet hours.

-Period 23 Hour Quiet Hours (relaxed between 5pm and 6pm); You can find out more details by reviewing the Chestnut Community Standards.
+Quiet hours are in effect: Sunday to Thursday from 11:00 PM to 8:00 AM, and Friday to Saturday from 2:00 AM to 8:00 AM.
+During exam periods, 23 Hour Quiet Hours are in place (relaxed between 5:00 PM and 6:00 PM); You can find out more details by reviewing the Chestnut Community Standards.

 The Study Commons (located on the 28th floor) offers quiet 24-hour study space to students.